-- ✓ Gas type is the same as that listed on the water heater's rating plate (or the same as what is listed on the conversion label if the water heater was properly converted). - ✓ Gas line equipped with shut-off valve. - ✓ Adequate gas pipe size and approved gas pipe material. - ✓ All gas connections and fittings leak checked and any leaks corrected.
+- ✓ Gas type is the same as that listed on the water heater's data plate. - ✓ Gas line equipped with shut-off valve. - ✓ Adequate gas pipe size and approved gas pipe material. - ✓ All gas connections and fittings leak checked and any leaks corrected.